Meghan and Harry branded ‘disaster tourists’ after LA wildfires ‘photo op’

 According to reports, the duke and duchess have supported their neighbours in need by opening their doors to friends and loved ones affected by the disaster.
 They also made donations to the relief efforts through their Archewell Foundation, according to People.

-The statement goes on to list a number of organisations that are seeking to support those affected by the fire, including chef José Andrés’ World Central Kitchen, the LA Fire Department Foundation and the Animal Wellness Foundation.
+The statement goes on to list a number of organisations that are seeking to support those affected by the fire, including Andrés’s World Central Kitchen, the LA Fire Department Foundation and the Animal Wellness Foundation.

 The couple also suggest other ways people may be able to help, including by opening your home.